CollarNetworks/docs/economics/proposal-mechanisms.md

 ![Suppliers Offer Request Page](/static/images/supplier-offer-request.png)

-- Upon viewing a request, solvers can send a proposal tailored to the user's ask:
+- Upon viewing a request, solvers can send a proposal tailored to the user's ask by clicking the "Propose" button:
   - **Suppliers** submit an **Escrow Proposal**, specifying:
     - Interest APR
     - Late Fee APR